 Ten crimes that commonly include the domestic violence enhancement are:

-- Sexual assault (CRS 18-3-402) – non-consensual penetrative sex (such as physically forcing sex, non-consensual rough sex, or sex while the victim is unconscious, drunk, or asleep)
+- Sexual assault – non-consensual penetrative sex (such as physically forcing sex, non-consensual rough sex, or sex while the victim is unconscious, drunk, or asleep)

 - Violating a restraining order (CRS 18-6-803.5) – an “adverse party” making contact with a “protected person”

 However, the domestic violence case enhancement can apply to any criminal charge or municipal ordinance violation.
-Even crimes against pets or property:
+This includes:

 Example: Jeff bashes his ex-boyfriend’s Rex’s car windows.
 Jeff could then face charges for criminal mischief (CRS 18-4-501) for damaging the car because that counts as abusive behavior in Colorado.
 Since Rex and Jeff used to date, the prosecutor would also bring a domestic violence crime enhancement against Jeff for being an abusive partner.
 It does not matter that they are no longer together or that their abusive relationship did not involve bodily violence.1